FriendlyAaron/Reddit-Howto-Bot/README.md

 3. Use pip3 to install praw in the terminal:

           pip3 install praw
+5. Use pip3 to install youtube search library.

+          pip3 install youtube-search-python
-5. Run the py file
+7. Run the py file
-6. Host the bot on any bot hosting platform to keep it online
+8. Host the bot on any bot hosting platform to keep it online

 ## Gallery: